 The best things to do to prevent hip replacement surgeries are to stay active and eat a healthy diet with plenty of protein, calcium, vitamin D, magnesium, and other nutrients.
 Avoid smoking and overconsumption of alcohol.

 It’s important to participate in weight-bearing activities like walking and weight training.
 Add balance activities to your routine to improve your balance and stability.
+What’s the difference between resistance bands and free weights?
+Learn more here.

 If you do not consume adequate amounts of calcium and vitamin D in your diet from dairy or other foods, you may be encouraged to take calcium and vitamin D supplements.
 Talk with your healthcare provider before starting a new supplement.